RobTillaart/UUID/README.md

 The basis for the **UUID** class is a Marsaglia pseudo random number generator (PRNG).
 Note: This PRNG must be seeded with two real random uint32_t to get real random UUID's.
 Regular reseeding with external entropy improves randomness.
-Default the class will generate the same sequence of UUID's as it uses the same seeds.
+Default the class will generate different sequences of UUID's as it uses the a mix of compile time and runtime generated seeds.
-This is useful for testing.
+One can overrule the default seed with fixed values to generate a known sequence as this is useful for testing.

 Tested on Arduino UNO + ESP32.